pytorch/torchtune/README.md

 - Support for checkpoints in various formats, including checkpoints in HF format
 - Training recipes for popular fine-tuning techniques with reference benchmarks and comprehensive correctness checks
 - Evaluation of trained models with EleutherAI Eval Harness
-- Integration with HuggingFace Datasets for training
+- Integration with Hugging Face Datasets for training
 - Support for distributed training using FSDP from PyTorch Distributed
 - YAML configs for easily configuring training runs
 - [Upcoming] Support for lower precision dtypes and quantization techniques from [TorchAO](https://github.com/pytorch-labs/ao)